ska-sa/katcp-python/doc/tutorial.rst

 :func:`@request <katcp.kattypes.request>` and :func:`@return_reply
 <katcp.kattypes.return_reply>` decorators.

-The :meth:`setup_sensors` method registers :class:`Sensor <katcp.Sensor>` objects with
+The :meth:`setup_sensors` method registers :class:`Sensor <katcp.Sensor>`
-the device server.
-The base class uses this information to implement the :samp:`?sensor-list`, :samp:`?sensor-value` and :samp:`?sensor-sampling` requests.  :meth:`add_sensor` should be called once for each sensor the device should contain.
+objects with the device server.
+The base class uses this information to implement the :samp:`?sensor-list`, :samp:`?sensor-value` and :samp:`?sensor-sampling` requests.  :meth:`add_sensor()
+<katcp.DeviceServer.add_sensor>` should be called once for each sensor the
+device should contain.
 You may create the sensor objects inside :meth:`setup_sensors` (as done in the example) or elsewhere if you wish.

 Request handlers are added to the server by creating methods whose names start with "request\_".
-These methods take two arguments -- the client socket that the request came from and the request message.
+These methods take two arguments -- the client-request object (abstracts the client socket and the request context) that the request came from and the request message.
 Notice that the message argument is missing from the methods in the example.
-This is a result of the :meth:`request <katcp.kattypes.request>` decorator that has been applied to the methods.
+This is a result of the :meth:`request()
+<katcp.kattypes.request>` decorator that has been applied to the methods.

-The :meth:`request <katcp.kattypes.request>` decorator takes a list of :class:`kattype <katcp.kattypes.KatcpType>` objects describing the request arguments.
+The :meth:`request() <katcp.kattypes.request>` decorator takes a list of :class:`KatcpType <katcp.kattypes.KatcpType>` objects describing the request arguments.
 Once the arguments have been checked they are passed in to the underlying request method as additional parameters instead of the request message.

-The :meth:`return_reply <katcp.kattypes.return_reply>` decorator performs a
+The :meth:`return_reply <katcp.kattypes.return_reply()>` decorator performs a
 similar operation for replies.
 Once the request method returns a tuple (or list) of reply arguments, the decorator checks the values of the arguments and constructs a suitable reply message.

-Use of the :func:`request <katcp.kattypes.request>` and :func:`return_reply
+Use of the :func:`request() <katcp.kattypes.request>` and :func:`return_reply()
 <katcp.kattypes.return_reply>` decorators is encouraged but entirely optional.

-Message dispatch is handled in much the same way as described in the client example, with the exception that there are not :meth:`unhandled_request`, :meth:`unhandled_reply` or :meth:`unhandled_request` methods.
+Message dispatch is handled in much the same way as described in the client example, with the exception that there are no :meth:`unhandled_request`, :meth:`unhandled_reply` or :meth:`unhandled_request` methods.
 Instead, the server will log an exception.